 Boy, were we right!

-After checking into our pet-friendly hotel, we headed out to a place called Random.
+After checking into our pet-friendly hotel, we headed out to a place called Dog and Pony Grill.
 There was so much going on out there!
 There were other dogs to meet and greet, kids to give us scratches and pets, and mom shared her dinner with us!
-I don’t know exactly what a “slider” is, but I know that I LOVED it!
 Mom must have been having a great time because we were there for a long time.
 We really enjoyed watching everyone playing games and dancing to the band.
 We slept really well that night!

 We went to breakfast in town the next day.
 My nose was in heaven!
 We walked up to a place called Bear Moon Bakery, and I just knew we would get some treats.
 And boy did we!
-Mom enjoyed a plate full of food—eggs, bacon, sausage, pastries and fruit.
-She must have been really hungry because she went back in more than once and came back with more food.
-She even let us try all sorts of little nibbles from her plate after I showed off my sit and stay skills
+Mom enjoyed a plate full sweet pastries and and pigs in a blanket.
+She must have been really hungry because she tried a lot of different treats.
+She even let us try all sorts of little nibbles from her plate after I showed off my sit and stay skills of course.

 After breakfast, took a walk around town.
 I could tell mom was planning her next shopping trip as we passed by all the cute stores.